Virtual-Coffee/virtualcoffee.io/src/resources/virtual-coffee/slack-channel-guide.md

 ### #fandom

 The floodgates are open to discuss any and all of our beloved fandoms.
-Manga/Anime, Marvel, tv shows, comics, etc. As always the Code of Conduct applies.
+Manga/Anime, Marvel, TV shows, comics, etc. As always the Code of Conduct applies.
 No NSFW content.

 ---